gramaziokohler/coding_architecture_hs24/lectures/week-01/README.md

 #### Algorithms

-Just as a building is composed of bricks, beams, and walls, a Python program is constructed from comments, values, expressions, statements, control structures, and functions.
+Just as a building is composed of bricks, beams, and walls, a Python program is constructed from comments, data types (values), expressions, statements, control structures, and functions.

 Defining an algorithm simply means that we will combine all these elements and organize them in a way they can be reused.
 This is the essence of programming.